seths10/task-clock/CONTRIBUTING.md

 > [!IMPORTANT]
 >
+> - Add screenshots (if possible)
-> If you are resolving a `specific issue`, please mention the issue number in your PR description (e.g. `Fixes #123`)
+> - If you are resolving a `specific issue`, please mention the issue number in your PR description (e.g. `Fixes #123`)
-> Tips: Make sure that you are submitting and committing things that are of quality substance, otherwise I will reject your PR.
+> - Make sure that you are submitting and committing things that are of quality substance, otherwise I will reject your PR.

 * Pat yourself on the back and wait for your `pull request (PR)` to be reviewed and merged.